Matusson/DCore/docs/articles/quickstart.md

 > Please note that by default, this will not mean that the bots will log into Discord.
 This process just creates the DiscordBot objects for you to use.

 # Fetching bots from BotManager
 BotManager.RequestBots() will return a list of bots activated  by that action.
-However there are other ways to fetch the bots from BotManager.
+However, once bots have been activated via RequestBots(), there are ways to fetch these bots from BotManager.
 You can use BotManager.GetAllBots() to fetch all currently activated bots:
 ```cs
 //This list will contain the list of all bot accounts.